bbadzioch/bbadzioch.github.io/python_workshop.md

 *Welcome to the Python workshop page.
-Below you will find some information about the workshop and how to prepare for it.
+Below you will find some information about the workshop and instructions how to prepare for it.
 I am looking forward to meeting you on April 9!*

 *Bernard Badzioch*